-- A. New Nonfarm Residences or lots shall be located on uncultivated lands to the greatest extent practicable. - B. New Nonfarm Residences or lots shall be clustered together to the greatest extent practicable. - C. New Nonfarm Residences or lots shall be located on non-prime (non-Class I and II) soils to the greatest extent practicable. - D. New Nonfarm Residences or lots may be permitted within upland Environmental Corridor areas that are zoned FLP District with an EC Environmental Corridor Overlay District designation provided that the area to be disturbed is rezoned to the R-1 District and provided that the respective town and County have made a determination that alternative building sites located outside of the Environmental Corridor and cultivated lands are not available.
-If such a determination is made, the maximum area of Environmental Corridor disturbance shall be 15,000 square feet per lot, inclusive of drive areas, septic sites, building sites and any other area to be disturbed.
+- A. New Nonfarm Residences or lots shall be located on uncultivated lands to the greatest extent practicable. - B. New Nonfarm Residences or lots shall be clustered together to the greatest extent practicable. - C. New Nonfarm Residences or lots shall be located on non-prime (non-Class I and II) soils to the greatest extent practicable. - D. New Nonfarm Residences or lots may be permitted within upland Environmental Corridor areas that are zoned FLP District with an EC Environmental Corridor Overlay District designation provided that (1) the area to be disturbed is rezoned to the R-1 District and (2) provided that the respective town and County have made a determination that the building site within the Environmental Corridor is acceptable.
+If such a determination in (2) above is made, the maximum area of Environmental Corridor disturbance shall be 15,000 square feet per lot, excluding normal driveway construction as determined by the Zoning Administrator, septic sites, building sites and any other area to be disturbed.
 In addition, any authorized disturbance within the Environmental Corridor shall comply with County Comprehensive Development Plan recommendations which call for no more than one dwelling unit per five acres of upland area.
-A deed restriction shall be recorded in the office of the Register of Deeds identifying and describing the permitted area of Environmental Corridor disturbance prior to Zoning Permit issuance. - E. Lots shall be located near existing roads to the extent practicable with consideration of the above stated criteria. - 4.
+A deed restriction shall be recorded in the office of the Register of Deeds identifying and describing the permitted area of Environmental Corridor disturbance prior to Zoning Permit issuance. - E. Lots shall be located near existing roads to the extent practicable with consideration of the above stated criteria. - F. For Buildings or Creation of Lots on a Private Street or Way, refer to Section 3(d)2. - 4.
 Lot Size requirements for Lots created by rezoning from the FLP District to the R-1 District (per the Waukesha County Shoreland and Floodland Subdivision Control Ordinance): - A. Minimum parcel size, one (1) acre. - B. Minimum average width for parcels, one hundred and fifty (150) feet. - C. Maximum parcel size, three (3) acres, except as may be provided in Section 11 (i)5 below for those residual existing dwellings and parcels that result due to Farm Consolidation. - 5.
 Lot Size for Farm Consolidations created by rezoning from the FLP District to the R-1 District (per the Waukesha County Shoreland and Floodland Subdivision Control Ordinance): - A. Minimum parcel size, one (1) acre. - B. Minimum average width: One hundred and fifty (150) feet. - C. Maximum parcel size, five (5) acres.